Christopher F. Barnett MD, Co-Chair

 Dr. Emlet received her master’s degree in Pharmacology and medical degree at Jefferson Medical College.
 She trained in Emergency Medicine at Geisinger Medical Center and critical care medicine at the University of Pittsburgh Medical Center, where she also completed a Master’s of Science in Medical Education at the University of Pittsburgh.

-Dr. Emlet serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Emlet serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - Society of Critical Care Medicine, Program Committee Member, receiving reimbursement for travel expenses.